Sign Reversal of Boer-Mulders Functions from Semi-inclusive Deep-Inelastic Scattering to the Drell-Yan Process

 Pronounced $\cos 2 \phi$ dependencies were observed in the NA10~\cite{falciano86,guanziroli88} and E615~\cite{conway89} $\pi^-$-induced DY experiments on tungsten and deuterium targets.
 The coefficient $\nu$ for the $\cos 2\phi$ term in Eq.~(\ref{eq:eq1}) was found to be positive with the mean value $\langle \nu \rangle = 0.091 \pm 0.009$ at 194 GeV/c~\cite{guanziroli88} and $0.169 \pm 0.019$ at 252 GeV/c~\cite{conway89} over the $0<p_T<3$ GeV/c range.
 In all $\pi^-$-induced DY experiments, $\nu$ was found to be positive.
 Together with Eq.~(\ref{eq:eq2}) and the dominance of $u - \bar u$ annihilation in the $\pi^-$-nucleus DY process, the positive sign of $\nu$ suggests two possibilities: either the signs of pion's and proton's valence-quark BM functions are both positive, or both negative.
 Table I shows that the first possibility of positive signs agrees with the prediction of sign reversal for BM functions in the DY process.
 However, the second possibility, where both pion and proton valence-quark BM functions have a negative sign in the DY process, is consistent with the scenario of no sign reversal.
 As discussed later, additional data are required to distinguish these two possibilities.

-The $\cos 2 \phi$ dependencies were also measured in the $p+p$ and $p+d$ unpolarized DY experiment~\cite{zhu07,zhu09}.
-The magnitude of $\nu$ was found to be significantly smaller than that in the pion DY experiment.
-Since proton-induced DY involves both the valence and the sea quarks in the beam and target hadrons, the value of $\nu$ now involves the convolution of the valence-quark BM function in the pion and the sea-quark BM function in the nucleon.
+The $\cos 2 \phi$ dependencies were also measured in the $p+p$ and $p+d$ unpolarized DY experiment~\cite{zhu07,zhu09} \bc{using an 800 GeV proton beam with a mean $Q^2$ of 54 GeV$^2$.} The magnitude of $\nu$ was found to be significantly smaller than that in the pion DY experiment.
+Since proton-induced DY involves both the valence and the sea quarks in the beam and target hadrons, the value of $\nu$ now involves the convolution of the valence-quark BM function \bc{in the beam proton and the sea-quark BM function in the target nucleon}.